jhsu79/lesson-summary-generator/docs/planning.md

 [Lesson Summary Generator Routes](https://docs.google.com/spreadsheets/d/1J8kdKBCMRNBt6ToQFSdZv2q6IDWnzzFOg8Q9sNNe7yA/edit#gid=1241829581)

 ## User Stories:
-There are four layers to the stories: concepts, students, lesson notes,
+There are four layers to the stories: concepts, students, lesson notes, and lesson summaries.

 #### (A) Concepts
 - As a user, I want to be able to add a concept (alongside a description of that concept) to a list that I will later reference in my lesson notes.
-- As a user, I want to be able to edit the title or description of that concept or delete the concept (and any associated content),
+- As a user, I want to be able to edit the title or description of that concept or delete the concept (and any associated content).

 #### (B) Students
-- As a user(AAU), I want to be able to add a student to my student list.
+- As a user(AAU), I want to be able to add a student to my student list
 - AAU, I want to edit the students details.
-- AAU, I want to view a list of all my students students.
+- AAU, I want to view a list of all my students.
 - AAU, I want to view the details of a specific student and any lesson summaries associated with that student.

 #### (C) Lesson Notes
 - AAU, I want to to view a form where I can quickly summarize my impressions of a lesson, including a student's performance on homework, the concepts covered during the lesson, and the student's assignments for the next lesson.
 - AAU, I want to be able to save and edit that form.

 #### (D) Lesson Summaries
 - AAU, I want to be able to use the saved note to generate a three-paragraph summary, highlighting the student's homework performance, the concepts covered, and assignments.
 - AAU, I want to save that content to the student's page.
 - AAU, I want to be able to edit and update that summary.
 - AAU, I want to be able to delete both the lesson summary and corresponding lesson note.

 ## Stretch Goals:
 1. OAuth that allows for multiple instructors
-2. Adding Subtopics with their own distinct keywords for Concepts.
+2. Adding Subtopics with their own distinct keywords for Concepts
-3. Refactor template components into React.
+3. Refactor template components into React
-1. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families.
+1. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families
-1. Adding calendar widgets to date settings.
+1. Adding calendar widgets to date settings

 ## Links to documentation for Stretch Goals:
 1. [OAuth](https://django-oauth-toolkit.readthedocs.io/en/latest/getting_started.html)